openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 - The firmware was successfully flashed to the device
 - The device rebooted with the new firmware
-- Device connectivity was restored after the upgrade
+- Connectivity was restored after the upgrade
 - All verification checks passed

 **Next Steps**: No action required.
 The upgrade is complete and the device